 The Community Corrections is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; injuries to employees; or natural disasters.
-The Community Corrections has entered into a joint powers agreement with other Minnesota counties to form the Minnesota Counties Intergovernmental Trust (MCIT).
+To manage these risks, the Community Corrections has entered into a joint powers agreement with other Minnesota counties to form the Minnesota Counties Intergovernmental Trust (MCIT).
 The Community Corrections is a member of both the MCIT Workers' Compensation and Property and Casualty Divisions.
-The Community Corrections participates in the Southwest/West Central Service Cooperative to provide group employee health benefits; for other risk, the Community Corrections carries commercial insurance.
+The Community Corrections participates in the Southwest/West Central Service Cooperative to provide group employee health benefits.
+For all other risk, the Community Corrections carries commercial insurance.
 There were no significant reductions in insurance from the prior year.
 The amount of settlements did not exceed insurance coverage for the past three fiscal years.